ocornut/imgui_club/README.md

 Those are officially maintained.
-You can find various useful third-party snippets here: https://github.com/ocornut/imgui/wiki
+You also can find various useful third-party snippets here: https://github.com/ocornut/imgui/wiki

 ----